saberamesia/AVModLoader/README.md

 ## Future Plans

-- Overriding existing game behavior
+- A more complete suite of hooks
 - No-code mods (for music, visual assets, etc.)
 - A modding API for common or painful tasks like making menus
+- Ability to override existing game behavior (maybe)